 As used in this section, the word “sign” refers to a surface on prepared for the warning of, or safety instructions of, industrial workers or members of the public who may be exposed to hazards.
 Excluded from this definition, however, are news releases, displays commonly known as safety posters, and bulletins used for employee education.

 We can take from this that while signs themselves have specifically assigned requirements and uses, you can take more creative license with other materials (your own posters, etc.).

 Type of Workplace Signs

-Danger Signs: OSHA states that danger signs (which can be found here) should be used when there is an immediate threat to employ safety and/or severe radiation hazards.
+Danger Signs: OSHA states that danger signs should be used when there is an immediate threat to employ safety and/or severe radiation hazards.
 Workers should be trained to know that these signs indicate a need for extreme or special precautions in order to remain safe.
 These signs should have a primarily red and black color pallet, with a lower white section used for lettering and messaging.
 As a rule of thumb, danger signs should be used when employee behavior could put them at more risk, but when a situation could also be dangerous without negligence on the part of the worker.